Academics and Courses

 While the UWC-USA IB program is a challenging course of study, students who work hard, have solid study habits, and a keen desire to learn can excel with the help of our experienced faculty and mentors.
 Because students come from so many different schools and schools systems, our academic leadership staff have developed a keen ability to help students find the courses that challenge them without overwhelming them.

-Learn more about the courses offered at UWC-USA by downloading our course guide.
+Learn more about the courses offered at UWC-USA by downloading our 2019-20 subject offerings.

 Academics at UWC-USA features the challenging International Baccalaureate program, small classes, and dedicated faculty.